okayash/Project01_Fong/README.md

 ## How to interpret the output (e.g., structure of the query tree, optimization steps).
 The output will initally show your input SQL query from the .txt file provided.
-Then, a canonical query tree is created
+Then, a canonical query tree is created with:
+- tables are at the bottom as relations
+- join, group by, having, select, will be above
+- project is at the top
+Each rule applied is then output, along with the change in the query tree if applicable:
+1	Cascade of Selections
+2	Push Selections Down
+3	Apply Selections with Smallest Selectivity First
+4	Replace Cartesian Product + Selection → Join
+5	Push Projections Down
-The optimized query tree
+The optimized query tree is output, which is the final query tree after all rules have been checked and applied.

-an SQL query with refinements
+an SQL query with refinements will also be output, which is the optimized query tree converted to SQL.

-and a description of the rules applied
+finally a description of the rules applied will be output.